-- Ask each team to describe its method: how did that team go about carrying out the task? - On reflection, did this method work well? - Discuss the application of what they have learned. - What this game has shown to you?
-How the lessons from the game can be applied in a professional setting when achieving work goals?
+- Ask each team to describe its method: how did that team carry out the task? - On reflection, did this method work well? - Discuss the application of what they have learned. - What has this game shown to you?
+How can the lessons from the game be applied in a professional setting when achieving work goals?